-In any week, we often spend more time (awake) with our work colleagues than our much better other halves, family and friends.
-As a rule, you don’t marry someone you don’t trust and you do not befriend people you do not like, however some of us find ourselves spending over 8 hours a day in a business we do not 100% trust, working with colleagues we do not really like – how did that happen?
+In any week, we often spend more time (albeit perhaps not physically) with our work colleagues than our much better other halves, family and friends.
+As a rule, you don’t marry someone you don’t trust and you do not befriend people you do not like, however some of us find ourselves spending over 8 hours a day working for a business we do not 100% trust, working with colleagues we do not really like – how did that happen?

-Every retailer knows that an engaged workforce will be:
+Every employer knows that an engaged workforce will be:

 - more loyal